lmaorenz/IFB299-Group-111/README.md

 # IFB299-Group-111
-Group 111 Repository
+Group 111 Portfolio Repository
-<br>Welcome to Group 111 of QUT's IT IFB299 Semester 2, 2016 repository!</br>
+<br>Welcome to the Personal Portfolio Repository for IFB299 Team 111</br>
+Individual portfolios can be found in the named folders.